E-Brief: July 2016

 From the courts:

 Effective August 1, 2016, the Court Services Branch will resume invoicing and collecting hearing day fees, as outlined in the Supreme Court Civil Rules Appendix C, Schedule 1, items 9 and 10.
-For details, read the Law Society highlight.
+For details, [see the Court Services Branch website].*

 The PD- 51-Consent Order to Dispense with Trial Management Conferences in Civil Cases took effect on July 1, 2016 to coincide with amendments to Civil Rule 12-2 dealing with trial management conferences, which also took effect on July 1, 2016.